qcrao/image-tools/README.md

 The image tools appear in the top-left corner of any image in your Roam database:

+- **On Mobile Devices**:

   - **Eye Icon (👁️)**: Opens the image in a fullscreen modal for better viewing

+- **On Desktop Devices**:
-- **Clipboard Icon (📋)**: Copies the image to your clipboard (identical to the browser's "Copy Image" function)
+  - **Clipboard Icon (📋)**: Copies the image to your clipboard (turns to a green checkmark ✓ when successful)
-- **Save Icon (💾)**: Downloads the image to your device (identical to the browser's "Save Image" function)

-The tools are especially useful for:
+The tools are designed with specific needs in mind:

-- Mobile users who can't easily zoom in on images
+- Mobile users get easy image zoom functionality
-- Anyone who frequently needs to copy or save images without using the right-click menu
+- Desktop users get quick copy capabilities without using the right-click menu
-- Users who want quick access to common image operations

 ## Troubleshooting